Deterministic Fast Scrambling with Neutral Atom Arrays

-We compare the scrambling circuit to an analogous circuit without shuffling and thus with controlled-Z gates between nearest neighbors only.
+We compare the scrambling circuit to an analogous circuit without shuffling and thus with controlled-$Z$ gates between nearest neighbors only.
 Notably, the nearest-neighbor circuit requires a longer time, measured in the number of interaction layers, to accomplish scrambling.
-While the decoherence metric $\delta$ behaves the same for the nearest neighbor circuit and the scrambling circuit $\chr$ (Fig.~\ref{fig:fig4}d), for $p > 0$, the reachable teleportation fidelity $F_{\EPR}$ is significantly smaller for the slow scrambling nearest neighbor circuit $\chr$ (Fig.~\ref{fig:fig4}c).
+While the decoherence metric $\delta$ behaves the same for the nearest-neighbor circuit and the scrambling circuit $\chr$ [Fig.~\ref{fig:fig4}(d)], for $p > 0$, the reachable teleportation fidelity $F_{\EPR}$ is significantly smaller for the slow scrambling nearest-neighbor circuit [Fig.~\ref{fig:fig4}(c)].
 This demonstrates that fast scrambling is crucial in non-error-corrected systems, precisely because fewer gates provide fewer opportunities for dissipation.
 Our scrambling circuit $\chr$ is optimal in this regard as it generates strong scrambling using the minimal number of interaction layers $2m \sim \mathcal{O}(\log N)$ allowed by the fast scrambling conjecture \cite{sekino2008,lashkari2011towards,bentsen2019fast}.